 How to meal plan when traveling

-Tips for prepping, and meal planning when your heading out of town
+Tips for prepping, and meal planning when you are heading out of town

 - Take stock of what grocery, and pantry items you have on hand

-- Stock up on breakfast, and lunch items for the days you’ll be gone (if your family is staying at home while your gone)
+- Stock up on breakfast, and lunch items for the days you’ll be gone (if your family is staying at home while you are gone)

 - Make a menu plan for dinners for when your gone (see below)

 - When using a meal plan kit like SunBasket Place order for the days you’ll be gone + 1 day (so you can shop, and restock your fridge)

 - Take note of their delivery schedule ( I like to receive it the day before I’m going, and set them up for success)